sabz333/OSRS-GE-Tracker/README.md

 ## Roadmap
 Features that I would like to add to the project:
-~~1. **Automatic price ticker updates**
+1. **Automatic price ticker updates**
-    - Currently there is a script in the Script directory that I run periodically when on the site to update the prices.
+    - ~~Currently there is a script in the Script directory that I run periodically when on the site to update the prices.
 Need to add cron tasks to main app.~~
-    Implemented!
+    **Implemented!**
 2. **Better error handling**
     - Currently error handling is basic and using the default express handling.
 Want to add custom error page and better db error handling.
 3. **Optimize for Mobile**